psyfix/Offensive-Security-Notes/Application Security/Containers.md

 - Kube-Bench https://github.com/aquasecurity/kube-bench
 - Trivy also supports benchmark scanning.

-##### Kube API Server
+# Kube API Server

-Authentication
-- Who can access the cluster?
-- Who is accessing the cluster?
-	- Admins
-	- Developers
-	- 3rd Party Integrations

-Best practices
+## General Best practices
 - Do not use hard coded password or token files.
 - Do not use the api directly because then password are in the bash history.
 - Use service accounts for 3rd party integrations  - essentially creates an api/bearer token for use.
 - service accounts that are local in the cluster can be mounted, that way when the container is spawned the secret is mounted to it, authenticating it.
 The service account is simply defined in the pod definition yml file.
 - Integrate with kerberos or ldap.
+## Authentication
+- Who can access the cluster?
+- Who is accessing the cluster?
+	- Admins
+	- Developers
+	- 3rd Party Integrations
 ### TLS
 - This is a commonly used authentication type in Kubernetes environments to enforce secure authentication that is passwordless.
 - All servers listed should have their own certificate and key pair.